nwelchr/bop/README.md

 <a name="how-it-works"></a>
 ## How It Works
 **Bop** is built on a `Rails 5` backend, connected to `PostgresSQL` for database management.
 Communication between frontend and backend was made through Fetch AJAX requests.
-Responses are manipulated and rendered by `React` and `Redux`.
-The `howler.js` API was used to have greater control over music.
-CSS `@media` queries allow for compatibility with all devices and screen sizes.
+Responses are served up by `JBuilder` and operated upon and displayed by `React` and `Redux`.
+The `React Player` API was used to have greater control over music.

 <a name="features"></a>
 ## Summary of Features
 - RESTful
   - Data resources are generally accessed *via* standard `HTTP` requests to an API endpoints.
-The few nonRESTful routes were done for the sake of grouping certain actions (follows and playlist saves) with their respective controllers.
+The few nonRESTful routes were done for the sake of grouping certain actions (follows and playlist saves) with their respective controllers to better organize routes.
 - Secure
   - User authentication is built from the ground up and maintained by in-app `BCrypt` password hashes as well as `SecureRandom` session key management.
 - Dynamic